Pairing a Claw-Foot Tub with the Right Tile

 When choosing a background for your tub, consider the mood you would like to create.
-Pure white works well in a bright, cheery space, but a muted hue offers a softer, more charming look.
-Creamy whites will make the room appear less sterile.
+Pure white works well in a bright, cheery space, and a muted hue offers a softer, more calming look.
 Tile with a hint of beige, gray, or yellow can warm up or cool down the look of your bathroom space.

-Because most claw-foot tubs, new or old, have a shabby-chic look, consider using tiles that have pebbly surfaces and resemble well-worn stones.
+Because most claw-foot tubs, new or old, have a shabby-chic look, consider using tile that resemble time-honored natural stone.

 Consider Wood-Look Tile